upr-fvx/universal-pokemon-randomizer-fvx/README.md

-Universal Pokemon Randomizer ZX - V branch
+# Universal Pokemon Randomizer FVX

-A fork of the Universal Pokemon Randomizer focused on adding new features, especially those that make the randomized ROMs into a more "Vanilla-like" experience.
-For now, this has largely been Type-focused randomizations. in turn based on the Universal Pokemon Randomizer by Dabomstew and a bunch of refactoring for ease-of-development.
+The **Universal Pokemon Randomizer FVX** (**F**ox + **V**oliol + z**X**) is a continuation of the [Universal Pokemon Randomizer](https://github.com/Dabomstew/universal-pokemon-randomizer) by Dabomstew.
+It was born of a merge of branches by [foxoftheasterisk](https://github.com/foxoftheasterisk) and [voliol](https://github.com/voliol/universal-pokemon-randomizer), both based on Ajarmar's [UPR ZX](https://github.com/Ajarmar/universal-pokemon-randomizer-zx).

+Compared to ZX, FVX adds a number of features; from upgrades to Trainer and wild Pokémon randomization, to Pokémon Palette randomization and Custom Player Graphics.
-For a full list of new features, see the wiki.
+For a full list of new features, see [the wiki](https://github.com/upr-fvx/universal-pokemon-randomizer-fvx/wiki).

+True to its ancestry in ZX, it supports all vanilla core series Pokémon games from Generation 1-7 (but Let's Go, Pikachu!/Eevee!).

+It also contains a bunch of refactoring for ease-of-development.

+# Feature requests

+We gladly take feature requests to know what the user-base wants, but be aware that we are just two people working on this at our own discretion and pace, and will implement them (or not) according to that.
+If you want to guarantee your feature makes it in, the only way is to pick up Java and code it yourself.
+It is fun :)

+# Contributing

+If you want to contribute something to the codebase, we recommended to create an issue for it first (using the`Contribution Idea` template).
+This way, we can discuss how to accomplish this, and possibly whether it is a good fit for the randomizer.

-[The main branch Wiki Page](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/wiki/Building-Universal-Pokemon-Randomizer-ZX) explains how to set up to build/test locally, with the caveat that the V branch runs off Java 18.
+[This page on ZX's wiki](https://github.com/Ajarmar/universal-pokemon-randomizer-zx/wiki/Building-Universal-Pokemon-Randomizer-ZX) explains how to set up to build/test locally.

 ### What is a good fit for the randomizer?

-In general, the UPR should have settings as universal as possible (up to Gen V).
-This means that an idea preferably should work in as many games as possible, and also that it's something that many people will find useful/fun.
+In general, the UPR should have settings as universal as possible.
+This means that an idea preferably should work in as many games as possible, and also that it is something that many people will find useful/fun.
 If the setting is very niche, it will mostly just bloat the GUI.

 If your idea is a change to an existing setting rather than a new setting, it needs to be well motivated.

-# Feature requests

-I gladly take feature requests to know what the user-base wants, but be aware that I am a single person working on this, and will implement them (or not) at my own discretion and pace.
-Features related to other ones in the V branch (like palette randomization) are more likely to get picked up, but the above still applies.
-If you want to guarantee your feature makes it in, the only way is to pick up Java and code it yourself.
-It's fun :)

 # Bug reports